james2406/CodeFirstGirls-York2016/2-css/README.md

 ## Lesson One - linking css to the DOM

-There are 3 ways of adding your css to your html file
+There are 3 ways of adding your css to your html file:

 1. Put the css inline in the html
 2. Put the css in a &lt;style&gt;..&lt;/style&gt; section in the &lt;head&gt;
 3. Link to a separate .css file in the &lt;head&gt;